Photo: Yutaka Makino

 Makino’s works comprise an amalgam of visual and auditory stimuli, which offers visitors an individual experience that is affected by their movements and gestures.
 Makino works “in an impressive way on a high scientific level of knowledge in psychophysics and experimental psychology,” says Professor Stefan Glasauer, the managing director of the Center for Sensorimotor Research at the university hospital of LMU Munich, who is the scientific partner for the project.

-Makino’s new piece will be open to the public during the Bernstein Conference from September 26-28, 2018 at the Technical University (TU) Berlin.
+Makino’s new piece will be open to the public during the Bernstein Conference on September 26-28, 2018 at the Technical University of Berlin.
 It will be complemented by a panel discussion on the topic “Erkenntnisgewinn in Wissenschaft und Kunst” on the evening of September 26.
-The artist and the scientific partner for the project, will enlighten their respective point of view on the topic along with two further reputable experts – one from the arts and one from science.
-Dr. Joerg Fingerhut, scientific director of the Association of Neuroestetics will host the discussion.
+The artist and the scientific partner for the project, will enlighten their respective point of view on the topic along with two renowned experts from art and science.
+Dr. Joerg Fingerhut, scientific director of the Association of Neuroestetics will moderate the discussion.

 The project is funded by the Schering Stiftung and the Bernstein Network Computational Neuroscience.